Board members as political and community advocates

 Board members have the opportunity to enlighten and persuade lawmakers to see the board’s point of view for the benefit of the school district.

-What specific questions can the board use to reflect on its advocacy practices and are there recommended action steps that could start a board member on the path of effective advocacy?
+What specific questions can the board use to reflect on its advocacy practices what are recommended action steps that could start a board member on the path of effective advocacy?
 How does advocacy impact student achievement?
-Begin with the two-minute audio clip which sets the stage for learning.
+Begin with the Advocacy Sketch Video which sets the stage for learning.

 Advocacy strengthens and supports student achievement